isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-a-tale-of-many-hands.md

 <img src="/images/vol-9-issue-4/hands/mdm.jpg">
 Her hands worked for 67 years tailoring custom-made shirts. <i>Photography by Sean Lee.</i></div>

-“I try to go about the photo-making in as natural a way as possible for these folks. the main aim is to shoot them in their natural environment such as their homes or workplace so that they are comfortable.
+“I try to go about the photo-making in as natural a way as possible for these folks.
+The main aim is to shoot them in their natural environment such as their homes or workplace so that they are comfortable.
 I avoid making them pose.
 I just want to create simple portraits where their personalities come through.”
 <div style="text-align:right;">— Sean Lee</div>

 <div style="background-color: white;">